Jason1993/LanguageDectection/README.md

 The main idea of this model is simple and it gets an acceptable accuracy as 95.15%.

-To run this program on your own environment, you will need to modify the file path of training corpus, also the file path of test set need to changed correctly.
+To run this program on your own environment, you will need to modify the file path of training corpus, also the file path of test set need to be changed correctly.